ibukun-brain/shopping-cart/README.md

 # Shopper

-Shopper is a simple ecommerce cart build with reactJS, it uses [JSON server](https://github.com/typicode/json-server) as a dummy backend to persists product added to the cart
+Shopper is a simple ecommerce cart built with reactJS, it uses [JSON server](https://github.com/typicode/json-server) as a dummy backend to persists product added to the cart

 ## How to run the APP
 - clone repo and cd into shopping-cart directory